Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 ![](./labimages/image1.png "image1")

-3. Unless you already have a knowledge base (KB), the portal will point out that you don&#39;t have any.
+3. Unless you already have a knowledge base (KB), the portal will point out that you don't have any.

 ![](./labimages/image2.PNG "image2")